vzhong/wrangl/wrangl/examples/learn/README.md

-# Learning examples

-This directory contains learning experiment examples using Wrangl.
-They are:

-- Supervised learning experiments
-  - learning a XOR : `wrangl.examples.learn.xor_clf`
-- Reinforcement learning experiments
-  - TBD

-Moreover, `wrangl.examples.learn.dynasent_clf` illustrates an example of how to use `wrangl project` to quickly create a project from scratch.

-## Supervised learning from scratch
+### Supervised learning from scratch

+You can find examples of how to use Wrangl for supervised learning in `wrangl.examples.learn.xor_clf`.

-We'll build a question answering model on the [DynaSent dataset](https://github.com/cgpotts/dynasent).
+Here, we'll build from scratch a sentiment classifier on the [DynaSent dataset](https://github.com/cgpotts/dynasent).
 The finished project for this example is in `wrangl.examples.learn.dynasent_clf`.
 First, let's bootstrap our model using the `xor_clf` example and download the dataset.